scalameta/metals/docs/integrations/new-editor.md

 ### `-Dmetals.statistics`

 By default, Metals logs only the most relevant metrics like time it takes to run sbt and import a workspace.
-The enable further metrics, update this property with a comma separated list of the following supported values:
+To enable further metrics, update this property with a comma separated list of the following supported values:

 - `memory`: print memory usage of the navigation index after build import.